Stacy Clark: Beginnings

 In 2012, Clark took home the 'Best Singer-Songwriter Award' for Artists in Music held in Los Angeles at the Key Club.
 Artists in Music Awards – All indie music.
 In July, she opened for Eddie Money at the Molson Lockport Canal Series in Lockport, NY and August for Roger Hodgson of Supertramp at Artpark.
 She was featured artist on MTV and her music video 'Sign' spun on MTV Hits.
 Clark performed live in NYC which was recorded and played on XM Sirius The Loft.
 In October, Clark performed at the Balboa Beach Music Fest in Newport Beach along with Matt Nathanson, Josh Radin, and A Fine Frenzy followed by a national acoustic tour.
-In November, Clark sang back up vocals with Jack's Mannequin at their last two sold-out concerts at the El Rey Theater in Los Angeles.
+In November, Clark sang back up vocals with Jack's Mannequin at their last two sold-out concerts at the El Rey Theatre in Los Angeles.

 Over the past few years, Clark has also donated time, music, design and raised money for various charities including TWLOHA, Habitat For Humanity, Children's Hospital of Orange County, PETA, and the ASPCA (in the process becoming the owner of a rescue dog), and has performed at variety of benefit concerts for The American Red Cross, Orangewood Children's Foundation, Inside the Outdoors, The American Cancer Society, The National Multiple Sclerosis Society and The Cystic Fibrosis Walk, to name a few.

 Her music has been featured on CW, ABC, CBS, E!, Comedy Central, Bravo, MTV, VH1, Showtime, Oxygen, ABC Family and Netflix.
 She has been touring nonstop the past several years.
 Including playing residencies in Singapore, at the Cosmopolitan in Las Vegas, the Detroit Bar in Orange County and in Hollywood at the Hard Rock Cafe.

 She has performed with artists such as: Jack's Mannequin, America, Eddie Money, Roger Hodgson of Supertramp, Switchfoot, Plain White T's, Scars on 45, Phantom Planet, Paper Route, The Bird and the Bee, Tumbledown, Kate Nash, Belinda Carlisle of The Go Go's, Mansions on the Moon, Copeland, The New Amsterdams, Josh Radin and Dick Dale.
 Clark lists John Lennon, Paul McCartney, Stevie Nicks, Otis Redding and Etta James as some of her influences.